rapariciopardo/PRISMA/README.md

-PRISMA: A Packet Routing Simulator for Multi-Agent Reinforcement Learning
+Packet Routing Simulator for Multi-Agent Reinforcement Learning (PRISMA)
 ============

 PRISMA is a network simulation playground for developing and testing Multi-Agent Reinforcement Learning (MARL) solutions for dynamic packet routing (DPR).
 This framework is based on the OpenAI Gym toolkit and the ns-3 simulator.